Prefab homes - All you need to know

 What is a prefab home?

 Using a prefab doesn’t necessarily mean you have any less freedom to design your house than if you were building it the traditional way.
-It is true that some types of prefab are more prescriptive than others.
+It is true that some construction types in prefab are more prescriptive than others.
 Kit houses for example come pre-designed with little to no input from the buyer, while some cheaper prefab packages offer only a limited range of flexibility.

 However, the majority of prefab house suppliers will work with you to ensure the house is built to your design and specifications.
 From the roof and walls to the internal layout and fittings, you’ll still have enough design control over your prefab home to create a completely bespoke project.

-Are prefab homes cheaper than building?
+Are prefab homes cheaper than traditional homes?

 If self-builds are notorious for one thing, it’s their tendency to burn through even the most careful of budgets.
 So it’s no wonder that prefabs are often looked to as a way of realising a dream home for a fraction of the usual cost.

-Unfortunately when it comes to initial costs, prefab homes aren’t much cheaper, if at all, than a traditional build.
+Unfortunately, when it comes to initial costs, prefab homes aren’t much cheaper, if at all, than a traditional build.
 In fact, prefabs can sometimes price higher as they need extra materials to ensure they’re strong enough to journey over motorways and bumpy roads from the factory.

 That being said, prefab projects can often work out cheaper in the end.
 For starters, you’ll likely be paying less in labour costs as construction times can be faster.
 But most importantly, prefabs offer much greater certainty on what the final cost will be.